Who Do You Typically Represent In These Cases?

 That’s probably a function of my background and training.
 Again, I was a Guardian ad Litem for 8 years where it was my primary job to safeguard the children’s welfare.
 Being steeped in the psychology and training and relating to child related issues for so long left a permanent impression.
 Having my own children also causes me to think more deeply about the issues rather than arriving quickly at black and white decisions.
 When I was a younger attorney and had not yet experienced teenagers, multiple children, or children that have special needs, I tended to arrive at decisions more quickly and in a more black and white fashion.
 At a later stage in life, I can now see facets of various problems more clearly.
 There is a stronger experiential here is a link between my own experience and the principles that I’ve learned from evaluators, psychologists, and other professionals.

 For more information on Representation In Custody Cases, an Initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.